benmoran56/chippy/README.rst

-In addition to the methods above which return bytestrings of wave data, there are also generators available that will return infinite streams of data between -32767 and 32767, that represent the waveform data at 16-bit resolution.
+In addition to the methods above which return bytestrings of wave data, there are also generators available that will return infinite streams of waveform data on a scale of -1.0 and 1.0.
 I'll try to add more documentation at some point that covers this, but if you have a use for it you probably already know what to do.
 Just make an instance of the generator and pull from it:

     sine_generator = synth.sine_generator(frequency=220, amplitude=0.3)
+    next(sine_generator)
+    ...